remy-abergel/linear-superres/c/README.md

 (*) modules adapted or inspired from the MegaWave image processing library [2].

-### Description of the I/O source files of the software
+### Description of the I/O source files of the package

 | SOURCE FILE                                    | TYPE  | CONTENT / PURPOSE                                                                                                   |
 |------------------------------------------------|-------|---------------------------------------------------------------------------------------------------------------------|